sogame/danger-plugin-toolbox/docs/validations.md

 `reverse` can be used to make sure no commit message matches a regex.
 `ignoredAuthors` can be used to filter out commits authored by users that can be ignored (like bots).
+`hideCommits` can be used to not show the commit messages that triggered the rule.

 ##### Parameters